AGHPythonCourse2017/zad3-chudy1997/README.md

-Did you hear song , but you're not sure if you know who sung that?
+You heard song , but you're not sure if you know who sung that?
 Check it out!
 ================================================================================
 Instruction:
   1. Install package song_singer as follows: